genesiscommunitysuccess/docs/docs/05_operations/11_release-notes/01_Version-2022.4.md

 - Upgraded org.apache.maven.plugin-tools:maven-plugin-annotations from 3.6.4 to 3.7.0 (maven plugins).
 - Upgraded Apache Commons Text to 1.10
 - Use JVM args and sysdef flags to control heap dump on OOM instead of defunct jmap cmd.
-- Reduced excessive logging in Data Servers
+- We have reduced excessive logging in Data Servers
-- Upgraded camel-bom to version 3.18.4 and symphony-bom to version 2.11.1 to avoid critical vulnerabilities.
+- We have upgraded camel-bom to version 3.18.4 and symphony-bom to version 2.11.1 to avoid critical vulnerabilities.
-- Excluded snakeyaml from the build to avoid vulnerabilities.
+- We have now excluded snakeyaml from the build to avoid vulnerabilities.
 - Improved Auth Perms performance.
 - Views `USER_INSERT_VIEW` and `USER_AMEND_VIEW` now support a new `DOMAIN` field.